ludiosarchive/Coreweb/README.md

 Note that Twisted and Webmagic can be installed using `pip`.

-Put `closure-library` in the parent of the current directory, or specify the full path using `--closure-library=/abspath/closure-library` in the following command:

-To start the server:
+To start the server, run:

-`twistd -n coreweb_site -h tcp:9090:interface=127.0.0.1`
+`twistd -n coreweb_site -h tcp:9090:interface=127.0.0.1 --closure-library=/abspath/closure-library`

 or on Windows:

 ```
 set PYTHONPATH=C:\Coreweb's_parent_directory (if not already in PYTHONPATH)
-C:\Python27\python.exe C:\Python27\Scripts\twistd.py -n coreweb_site -h tcp:9090:interface=127.0.0.1
+C:\Python27\python.exe C:\Python27\Scripts\twistd.py -n coreweb_site -h tcp:9090:interface=127.0.0.1 --closure-library=C:\abspath\closure-library
 ```

+Note that if `closure-library` is in the parent of the current directory (`../closure-library`), you can omit `--closure-library=`.

+Then, navigate to `http://127.0.0.1:9090/` in your browser.